Title IX: What To Do If You Experience Sexual Assault

 Seek medical attention

-If a student has been sexually assaulted, medical attention should be sought as soon as possible after the assault.
+If you have been sexually assaulted, you have the option to seek medical attention.
+This should be done as soon as possible after the assault.
 The purpose is multi-fold:

 - To treat physical injuries.